posva/vue-promised/README.md

 #### Using one single `combined` slot

-You can also provide a single `combined` slot that will receive a context with all relevant information.
+Sometimes, you need to customize **how** things are displayed rather than **what** is displayed.
+Disabling a search input, displaying an overlaying spinner, etc. Instead of using multiple slots, you can provide one single `combined` slot that will receive a context with all relevant information.
 That way you can customize the props of a component, toggle content with your own `v-if` but still benefit from a declarative approach:

 ```vue
 <Promised :promise="promise">